ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 ## The Program: Phase 1

 The purpose of Phase 1 is to help you find a team and equip you with the skills and knowledge to build a paradigm-changing startup.
 It lasts 11 weeks.
 The first two weeks are pretty intense.
 There are various sessions on team formation, product ideation, business models.
-Workshops and team building activities.
-There are invited speakers and dedicated coaching sessions.
+Along with workshops and team building activities, there are speakers and dedicated coaching sessions.
 You need to meet and talk to all 50-70 founders, find out what values and ideas they have.

 ![Antler: a group activity](/images/antler2.jpg)

-As from week 3, a substantial amount of your interactions with Antler will be 1:1 or 2:1, combined with group sessions and seminars.
+Starting in week 3, a substantial amount of your interactions with Antler will be 1:1 or 2:1, combined with group sessions and seminars.
 The goal is to help you build your startup and receive investment from the Investment Committee.
 You will be teaming up with different people, doing market research, validating ideas and maybe even building prototypes and acquiring first customers.

 You will have three pre-investment committee sessions.
 For them you need to have an idea approved by Antler and a team.
 And ideally even more than that (show market demand, have a prototype, etc).
 Otherwise, you won’t be allowed to present to the investment committee.
 In our cohort only around 15 people (who formed 7 teams) were given the green light.
 For the rest the program was over.

 ## The Investment Committee

 So, if you’re going to the IC, this is how it’s going to look like.
-You will have around 10 minutes to present your idea and 10 minutes to answer questions of the IC board which consists of 2 local Antler partners, 2 global Antler partners, 2 external experts (usually people from other VC firms).
+You will have around 10 minutes to present your idea and 10 minutes to answer questions of the IC board which consists of 2 local Antler partners, 2 global Antler partners, and 2 external experts (usually people from other VC firms).
 There could be some other parties on the call as well.
-You need to get 4 voices out of 6 to pass.
+You need to get 4 "yes" votes out of 6 to pass.
 We’ve got 6 out of 6.

 Overall, 5 teams were offered an investment.
 4 teams have taken it and one team decided to pass on for personal matters.

 ## The Investment

-If the Investment Committee selects your idea Antler will invest €100,000 for a 12% equity stake in your company.
+If the Investment Committee selects your idea, Antler will invest €100,000 for a 12% equity stake in your company.

 But you will pay €45,000 (+21% VAT) to cover the program fees.
 So you will get €45,550 transferred to your company’s bank account.
 You can also get the VAT (€10,041) from the tax authorities back in a month or two.